 Senator Schweiker: Yes; I would appreciate that.
-I would like to know how it went from NOR to CIA after a year.
-Somebody made a decision to make that transfer, and to make this an MKULTRA subject.
+I would like to know how it went from NOR to the CIA after a year.
+Somebody made a decision to make that transfer and to make this an MKULTRA subject.
 There had to be some sort of review that led to a decision to continue that kind of concussion — total blackout, maximum amnesia, and whatever else it was you were interested in — study and testing.

 Mr. Laubinger: Senator, if I may try to say a few words on that, the files that were available to us for inspection, which are limited, indicated that there was a project being carried on by the Navy having to do with the effects of brain concussion.
-The CIA developed an interest in that, and considered funding it, but actually never did, and as the admiral testified, the MKULTRA is merely a funding mechanism, a place they go for money to do such things, but there is no evidence that I know of that that project was ever funded.
+The CIA developed an interest in that, and considered funding it, but actually never did, and as the admiral testified, the MKULTRA is merely a funding mechanism, a place they go for money to do such things, but there is no evidence that I know of that project was ever funded.

 Senator Schweiker: Well, I am confused, because here again is another quote from a document that we have seen, which you have released and supplied to us:

 Following is the technical progress made under the current [deleted] contract:

 (a) Specialized Instrumentation and numerous testing techniques have been developed to obtain the desired dynamic data; (b) considerable data has now been obtained supporting the resonance-cavitation theory of brain concussion; and (c) preliminary acceleration threshold data has been obtained for a fluid-filled glass simulated skull.

 It goes on to talk about a blast range and a 2,500 square foot laboratory.
 The documents note that “three blast test series have been run to date.”
 It describes a special blackjack device, a “pancake type blackjack giving a high peak impact force with a low unit surface pressure.”